LOLIPO1233PI/Compass-readable/README.md

-# amark.
-Gaham's markup language
+# If 24th November roll in.
+This language will exist